brodyberg/ReactLearn/README.md

 * What else can axios do?
   * Once again, how is it possible that we did an ajax call to a site that is not ours?

+## Notes:

+* Smart to clone your components to show state-isolation